 The St. Augustine Pirate & Treasure Museum is located at 12 South Castillo Drive, St. Augustine, FL 32084.
 Although there is no parking, it’s just across from the Castillo de San Marcos (metered parking).
 Their contact number is 877.467.5863.

-During the Below Deck sound experience of Blackbeard’s last battle, the room is dark and you wear headphones and listen to the clashing of swords and more…, but little kids and some adults even, can find this realistic soundtrack disturbing.
+During the Below Deck sound experience of Blackbeard’s last battle, the room is dark and you wear headphones and listen to the clashing of swords and more, but little kids and some adults may find this realistic soundtrack disturbing.

 Explore the Historic Castillo de San Marcos

 St. Augustine’s coquina fort, Castillo de San Marcos, dates back to 1672, and replaced the earlier wooden fortifications burnt down by raiding pirates (not once, but twice!).
 The Castillo is St. Augustine’s crowning jewel, and a must-see for families.

 Wander through the soldiers’ barracks, chapel and ammunition room, then take the steps to the top floor for a look at the cannons, watch towers and view of Matanzas Bay.
 If you’re lucky, you may even see the canon being fired.

 The Castillo is $15 for ages 16+, but your ticket is good for 7 consecutive days.
 15 and under are free, but must be accompanied by an adult.

 Family Tip: On a budget?
 You don’t have to pay to walk around the outside of the fort.
 The moat is grass, and there are steps leading into it at different areas, but be warned, there are no hand rails, so watch those kiddos!
 The greens around the fort are a good place to relax during the day and return to at sunset.

 Castillo de San Marcos is located at 1 South Castillo Drive.